STARskaters: Kyle Huckaby

 When Kyle about 9, he started playing goalie in roller hockey, sitting on the floor playing against able-bodied players.
 This helped him begin to sharpen his hockey skills.
 Later when an ECHL hockey team came to the Beaumont area, he played goalie at a few junior practices.
 Again, sitting on the ice to play in goal against the able-bodied players.
 Kyle finally got his first sled when some adult hockey players were able to get a local refinery to donate money to purchase a hockey sled.
 However, he was only able to play in the sled a couple of times before the ECHL team left in 2008 and they no longer had ice.

 Kyle didn't play hockey on ice again until he was introduced to STARskaters at the Metal & Muscle Expo in Houston in the fall of 2011.
 After that meeting Kyle and his family made the long drive from Beaumont to Houston every weekend where Kyle started the day on the ice with Sled Hockey, then on to Wheelchair Basketball and other activities.

 In April 2012, STARskaters invited Kyle to play goalie in the USA Hockey Disabled Festival in Dallas.
 It was the first National Tournament for STARskaters Sled Hockey team and Kyle did double duty, playing for both the Houston adult team and in the Junior division for a team from Minnesota.
 His stellar performance in goal caught the eye of JJ O'Connor of USA Disabled Hockey.
 Kyle was invited to the National Development Camp in New York, and subsequently was named to the USA National Development Sled Hockey team.

 In addition to Sled Hockey Kyle played wheelchair basketball for TIRR Houston Hotwheels from 2010-2013, and won the 2013 NWBA Junior National Championship.
 He currently plays wheelchair basketball for the University of Texas Arlington where he is majoring in journalism.

-STARskaters is proud to have had a small part in Kyle's success but the real credit goes to Kyle's family for their support, dedication and countless hours on the road shuttling Kyle to his many sports activities.
-And, of course, Kyle himself for the hard work and dedication that took him from sitting on the floor of a roller hockey league in Beaumont to competing at the highest level of the sport against teams from all over the world.
+STARskaters had a small part in Kyle's success.
+Kyle's success was mainly attributed to Kyle's family for their support, dedication and their hours on the road shuttling Kyle to his many sports activities and, Kyle himself for the hard work and dedication that took him from sitting on the floor of a roller hockey league in Beaumont to competing at the highest level of the sport against teams from all over the world.